Mozzarella Grilled Cheese

 As an Amazon Associate I earn from qualifying purchases.

 The first method is just the simplest: buttering the bread before putting in a nonstick pan.
 The second sandwich is filled with the same ingredients, but is dipped in beaten egg and breadcrumbs to give it a crispy and crunchy coating!
-In Italy, a mozzarella cheese sandwich made this way is called “Mozzarella in Carozza”, or translated “Mozzarella in a Carriage”!
+In Italy, a mozzarella cheese sandwich made this way is called “mozzarella in carozza”, or translated “mozzarella in a carriage”!

-Grilled Mozzarella Cheese and
+Mozzarella Grilled Cheese

-makes one sandwich
+Recipe by Christina Conte makes one sandwich

 Ingredients

-- 2 slices of bread, preferably crusty, homemade
+- slices of bread, preferably crusty, homemade

 - slices of mozzarella cheese (regular or fresh, but whole milk tastes best)